-- If a pupil requires regular prescribed or non-prescribed medication at school, parents are asked to provide consent on their child's Healthcare Plan / Consent Form giving the pupil or staff permission to administer medication on a regular/daily basis, if required. - All parents of pupils with a medical condition who may require medication in an emergency are asked to provide consent on the Healthcare Plan for staff to administer medication. - If a pupil requires regular/daily help in administering their medication then the school outlines the school's agreement to administer this medication on the pupil's Healthcare Plan.
+- If a pupil requires regular prescribed or non-prescribed medication at school, permission for staff to administer medication on a regular/daily basis if required. - For pupils with a medical condition who may require medication in an emergency for staff to administer medication. - For pupils requiring regular / daily help in administering their medication school agrees to administer this medication.
 The school and parents keep a copy of this agreement. - Parents of pupils with medical conditions at this school are all asked at the start of the school year on the Healthcare Plan if they and their child's healthcare professional believe the child is able to manage, carry and administer their own emergency medication.